Bringing you the tools, skills and cultural knowledge needed to advance Reconciliation and Indigenous engagement in conservation and sustainability.

 - 50+ years of collective expertise

-- Indigenous perspectives from two different Nations (Cree and Laktoka)
+- Indigenous perspectives from two different Nations (Cree and Lakota)

 - Cultural intelligence and protocol, having worked with Indigenous cultures globally

-- A deep understanding of multinational and pluralistic legal and policy environments for advancing Indigenous rights in Turtle Island (USA and Canada) and around the world, having worked in many transboundary contexts
+- A deep understanding of multinational and pluralistic legal and policy environments for advancing Indigenous rights on Turtle Island (USA and Canada) and around the world, having worked in many transboundary contexts

-- A track record of achieving successful Indigenous engagement, Reconciliation strategies, agreements and co-stewardship solutions between Indigenous Nations and non-Indigenous governments, industry, academic and philanthropic organizations
+- A track record of achieving successful Indigenous engagement, Reconciliation strategies, agreements and co-stewardship solutions between Indigenous Nations and non-Indigenous governments, as well as in the private sector and with nonprofit, academic and philanthropic organizations

 Our conceptual approach and the purpose behind our work